axq/Bastyl-DIY-instructions/index.md

 | B5  | R2  |

+Install the Flexyl:

+- Solder a 6-cable ribbon cable to the bottom part of the top connector of the Flexyl (R4 ...
+R5)
-- Solder the 6-cable ribbon to the left part of the MCU. **Use the table under** to double-check the correct orientation
+- Solder the other end to the left part of the MCU. **Use the table under** to double-check the correct orientation
 - **Make sure the cable is coming out of the top part of the MCU** (with the components).
 Look at the picture to double-check

 | MCU  | Flexyl PCB |